-- (a) Any action taken by any licensing board, professional liability insurance company, court or government agency regarding any of the matters set forth below, or failure to satisfy any of the threshold eligibility criteria set forth in this Manual, must be promptly reported by the provider to the ACMO. - (b) A provider's appointment and clinical privileges will be administratively suspended if any of the following occur: - (1) Threshold Criteria: Failure to satisfy or fulfill any of the other threshold eligibility criteria, general conditions or responsibilities set forth in the Bylaws. - (2) Licensure: Revocation, expiration, suspension, limitation, or the placement of restrictions on a provider's license. - (3) Controlled Substance Authorization: Revocation, expiration, suspension, or the placement of restrictions on a provider's DEA controlled substance authorization if needed to perform clinical privileges. - (4) Insurance Coverage: Termination or lapse of a provider's professional liability insurance coverage, or other action causing the coverage to fall below the minimum required by the Hospital or to cease to be in effect, in whole or in part.
-Proof of current professional liability insurance coverage is not required during a leave of absence. - (5) Medicare and Medicaid Participation: Termination, exclusion, or preclusion by government action from participation in the Medicare/Medicaid or other federal or state health care programs. - (6) Criminal Activity: Conviction or an Alford plea, a plea of guilty, or a plea of no contest pertaining to any felony, or to any misdemeanor involving (i) controlled substances; (ii) illegal drugs; (iii) Medicare, Medicaid, or insurance or health care fraud or abuse; (iv) violence against another; (v) abuse or neglect of a child; or (vi) any other offense that serves as a bar to the provider acting as a caregiver pursuant to the Wisconsin Caregiver Law. - (c) The administrative suspension will take effect immediately upon notice to the Hospital and continue until the matter is resolved and the provider is reinstated, if applicable. - (d) Requests for reinstatement will be reviewed by the relevant department chief and the ACMO.
-If these individuals make a favorable recommendation for reinstatement, the provider may immediately resume clinical practice at the Hospital.
-This determination will then be forwarded to the MEC and the Board for ratification.
-If, however, any of the individuals reviewing the request have questions or concerns, those will be noted and the reinstatement request will be forwarded to the MEC and the Board for review and recommendation.
+(a) Any action taken by any licensing board, professional liability insurance company, court, or government agency regarding any of the matters set forth below, or failure to satisfy any of the threshold eligibility criteria set forth in this Manual, must be

-(e) Failure to resolve the underlying matter within ninety (90) days of the date of administrative suspension will result in the provider's automatic resignation of membership and clinical privileges without right of appeal or hearing.
+- promptly reported by the provider to the CMO and the President of the Medical Staff. - (b) A provider's appointment and clinical privileges will be administratively suspended if any of the following occur: - (1) Failure to satisfy threshold criteria: The provider fails to satisfy or fulfill any of the other threshold eligibility criteria, general conditions, or responsibilities set forth in the Bylaws - (2) Licensure: Revocation, expiration, suspension, limitation, or the placement of restrictions on an individual's license. - (3) Controlled substance authorization: Revocation, expiration, suspension, or the placement of restrictions on an individual's DEA controlled substance authorization if needed to perform clinical privileges. - (4) Insurance coverage: Termination or lapse of an individual's professional liability insurance coverage or other action causing the coverage to fall below the minimum required by the Hospital or to cease to be in effect, in whole or in part.
+Proof of professional liability insurance coverage is not required during a leave of absence. - (5) Medicare and Medicaid Participation: Termination, exclusion, or preclusion by government action from participation in the Medicare/Medicaid or other federal or state health care programs. - (6) Criminal activity: Conviction or an Alford plea, a plea of guilty, or a plea of no contest pertaining to any felony or to any misdemeanor involving: - (i) controlled substances; - (ii) illegal drugs; - (iii) Medicare, Medicaid, or insurance or health care fraud or abuse; - (iv) violence against another; - (v) abuse or neglect of a child; or - (vi) any other offense that serves as a bar to the individual acting as a caregiver pursuant to the Wisconsin Caregiver Law. - (c) The administrative suspension will take effect immediately upon notice to the Hospital and continue until the matter is resolved and the individual is reinstated, if applicable. - (d) Requests for reinstatement will be reviewed by the relevant department or section chief, the Chair of the Credentials Committee, the President of the Medical Staff, and the CMO.
+If all these individuals make a favorable recommendation on reinstatement, the Medical Staff member may immediately resume clinical practice at the Hospital.
+This determination will then be forwarded to the Credentials Committee, MEC, and the Board for ratification.
+If, however, any of the individuals reviewing the request have any questions or concerns, those will be noted and the reinstatement request will be forwarded to the full Credentials Committee, MEC, and Board for review and recommendation. - (e) Failure to resolve the underlying matter within 90 days of the date of the administrative suspension shall result in the individual's voluntary resignation of Medical Staff membership and clinical privileges without right of appeal or hearing.